Why study in New Zealand?

 New Zealanders are known as ‘kiwis’ after their native kiwi bird, and can sometimes come across as shy or reserved.
 English is the main language spoken, though the Māori language is also very important to their culture.

 They tend to speak quickly, with a strong accent and Māori slang.
 It is a good idea to learn some common words and phrases.
-It is also important to learn the basics of how to interact with the Maori Culture and Customs prior to arriving in NZ.
-You can learn more about some popular words and customs at 100% Pure New Zealand.

 If you are respectful, courteous, and polite in your interactions with friendly kiwis, you will find them to be very welcoming.